He Doesn’t Want to Study

 Gosh, I’d love to come meet your family and see for myself what’s happening!
 But on the basis of what you’ve written, I’ll tell you what I think.
 But what I think is based on my assumptions about kids and learning and I can appear pretty extreme in my views sometimes and if they are too out there, I hope they don’t offend.

-First, I don’t believe in homeschooling in a hierarchical way.
-When the parent has too much say about what is learned, when or how, then I feel the child has all the disadvantages of school (being controlled) and none of the advantages (lots of kids around).
-So I am a believer in responding to the child and his call for knowledge.
+First, homeschooling in a hierarchical way rarely works in the short run and does little to inspire life long learning.
+When the parent (or teacher or government) has too much say about what is learned, when or how, then the child has all the disadvantages of school (being controlled) and none of the advantages (lots of kids around).
+Statistics show that the best results come from responding to the child and his call for knowledge.
+Which, of course, can’t be done in a classroom of 30 kids but can be at home.

-I also don’t believe in grade levels.
+Secondly, grade levels are artificial groupings of kids for the sake of keeping schools organized.
 Adults are all over the place in their knowledge and nobody worries about their grade levels.
 A child might be reading books most adults couldn’t begin to comprehend (on computers, for example) and yet seem slow on other things….like math maybe.
-By the way, have you read the library pack?
-The thing that Marilyn vos Savant wrote about math (click here for article) and my article about “Our Bodyboarding and Rollerblading Curriculum” are good on this.
+Read the article Marilyn vos Savant (columnist with the highest recorded IQ of any person) wrote about the child who just can’t get math or any other subject and what to do about it (click here for article) and my article “Our Bodyboarding and Rollerblading Curriculum.”
+(Click here for that article)

 The only two times grade levels were important to us were